IAMX-YT/10MINFIXER/Readme.md

 HOW TO USE

-//RUN THIS CMD FOR SETUP \n
+//RUN THIS CMD FOR SETUP
+-
 bash <(curl -s https://raw.githubusercontent.com/IAMX-YT/ROBOTICCRACK/master/X)